 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.1 Landlords must have processes in place to consider which complaints can be responded to as early as possible, and which require further investigation.
 Landlords must consider factors such as the complexity of the complaint and whether the resident is vulnerable or at risk.
 Most stage 1 complaints can be resolved promptly, and an explanation, apology or resolution provided to the resident.
-Yes Complaints Policy Section 3.2 6.2 Complaints must be acknowledged, defined and logged at stage 1 of the complaints procedure within five working days of the complaint being received .
-Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about MTVH - Metropolitan Thames Valley 6.3 Landlords must issue a full response to stage 1 complaints within 10 working days of the complaint being acknowledged.
-Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about MTVH - Metropolitan Thames Valley 6.4 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about MTVH - Metropolitan Thames Valley of the expected timescale for response.
+Yes Complaints-policy.pdf Section 3.2 6.2 Complaints must be acknowledged, defined and logged at stage 1 of the complaints procedure within five working days of the complaint being received.
+Yes Complaints-policy.pdf Section 3.4 and Appendix 1, Section 3 6.3 Landlords must issue a full response to stage 1 complaints within 10 working days of the complaint being acknowledged.
+Yes Complaints-policy.pdf Section 3.4 and Appendix 1, Section 3 6.4 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident Yes Complaints-policy.pdf Section 3.4 of the expected timescale for response.
 Any extension must be no more than 10 working days without good reason, and the reason(s) must be clearly explained to the resident.
 6.5 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
-Yes Details of how to contact the Ombudsman are provided by the Customer Care team at this stage.
+Yes Commentary: Ombudsman contact information provided when extension requests are agreed with residents.
 6.6 A complaint response must be provided to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.
-Yes Complaints Policy Section 3.2 Action plans are provided when appropriate.
-6.7 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes The Customer Care team are trained to address and respond to complaints in line with this requirement.
-6.8 Where residents raise additional complaints during the investigation, these must be incorporated into the stage 1 response if they are related and the stage 1 response has not been issued.
-Where the stage 1 response has been issued, the new issues are unrelated to the issues already being Yes Complaints Policy Section 3.2 investigated or it would unreasonably delay the response, the new issues must be logged as a new complaint.
+Yes Complaints-policy.pdf Section 3.2 Action plans are provided when appropriate and recorded within CRM system 6.7 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
+Yes Complaints-policy.pdf Section 4 6.8 Where residents raise additional complaints during the investigation, these must be incorporated into the stage 1 response if they are related and the stage 1 response has not been issued.
+Where the stage 1 response has been issued, the new issues are unrelated to the issues already being Yes Complaints-policy.pdf Section 3.2 investigated or it would unreasonably delay the response, the new issues must be logged as a new complaint.
 6.9 Landlords must confirm the following in writing to the resident at the completion of stage 1 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to stage 2 if the individual is not satisfied with the response.
-Yes The Customer Care team respond to complaints in line with this requirement of the Code.
+Yes Complaints-policy.pdf Section 3.2